 About the Program

 The Biology Scholars Program (BSP) was founded in 2006.
-Our mission is to support academic excellence and provide career preparation for students majoring in Biological Sciences, with a focus on first-generation college students and those who are underserved and/or underrepresented in science and medicine.
+Our mission is to support academic excellence and provide career preparation for students majoring in Biological Sciences, with a focus on first-generation college students.
 Students in this program are interested in pursuing advanced degrees in science and medicine.
-Biology Scholars demonstrate a commitment to learning and thriving in an equitable and inclusive community with a wide range of perspectives and interests.
+Biology Scholars demonstrate a commitment to learning and thriving in a community with a wide range of backgrounds, perspectives, and interests.

 Students sitting outside